|

 “Look there.”

-Having delivered her messages, the gypsy then faced the three and dropped the biggest of her bombshells.
+Having delivered her messages, the gypsy faced the three of them once more and dropped the biggest of her bombshells.
 “Great things will come to you in the next twelve months.
 You will have success beyond your wildest dreams.
 But this heart is not a good luck charm.
 It’s a symbol of love and you three girls have been called by it.”

 “What does that mean?”
 Daisy had asked.